AWS A9.1, 1992 Edition, 1992 - Standard Guide for Describing Arc Welds in Computerized Material Property and Nondestructive Examination Databases

 - No Replies

-This specification makes use of both U.S. Customary Units and the International System of Units (SI).
-The measurements are not exact equivalents; therefore each system must be used independently of the other without combining in any way when referring to weld metal properties.
-The specification with the designation A5.20 uses U.S. Customary Units.
-The specification A5.20M uses SI Units.
-The SI Units are shown within brackets [ ] or in appropriate columns in tables and figures.
-Standard dimensions based on either system may be used for the sizing of electrodes or packaging or both under the A5.20 and A5.20M specifications.
+This specification makes use of both U.S. Customary Units and the International System of Units (SI), according to the guidelines in AWS A1.1.
+The measurements are not exact equivalents; therefore, each system must be used independently of the other without combining in any way when referring to material properties.
+SI units are shown within brackets [ ] or in appropriate columns in tables and figures.
+Standard dimensions based on either system may be used for sizing of filler metal or packaging or both under the A5.34 or A5.34M specification.

 Safety and health issues and concerns are beyond the scope of this standard; some safety and health information is provided, but such issues are not fully addressed herein.
-Some safety and health information can be found in Clauses B5 and B9.
+Some safety and health information can be found in Annex Clauses A5 and A10.

 Safety and Health information is available from the following sources: